 A gloriously quirky romantic retreat, surrounded by spectacular Welsh landscapes

-This eclectic little cottage opened just before Christmas 2019, and we’re super-envious of the lucky couple who spent the festive season here.
-It’s the cosiest of hideaways, a traditional 19thC stone barn, set on a stunning 70-acre non-working farm overlooking Brecon Beacons National Park.
-Walks from the front door lead up through ancient oak woodlands and past tumbling waterfalls, before you reach the top where views stretch forever; a patchwork of copper, brown and greens, interspersed by the craggy Cambrian Mountains.
-Utterly breathtaking and you’re unlikely to see another soul.
+This eclectic little cottage is the cosiest of hideaways, a traditional 19thC stone barn set on a 70-acre non-working farm overlooking Brecon Beacons National Park.
+Walks from the front door lead up through ancient oak woodlands and past tumbling waterfalls, before you reach the top where views stretch forever; a stunning patchwork of copper, brown and emerald, interspersed by the craggy Cambrian Mountains.
+Drives through the nearby valleys are even better, past deep rivers and heather-strewn hillsides: genuinely breathtaking and you’re unlikely to see another soul.

 Trundle back down and straight into the village pub for a pint, where you’ll be greeted as friends.
-But however warm the welcome, you’ll be keen to get back to your cottage, and revel in the gorgeously quirky décor of your hideaway.
+But however warm the welcome, you’ll be keen to get back to your cottage, and revel in its gorgeously quirky décor.
 The stunning stained glass windows, salvaged by the previous artist owner.
 The exposed wooden beams.
 The peacock-blue Chesterfield and the rolltop bathtub with a purpose-built ledge for wine glasses.
-As a whole, this place looks incredibly special.
+The owners restored and renovated every inch of this cottage on their own, teaching themselves how to plumb, tile and do electrics as they went.
+They’re an inspiring and truly lovely couple, and this place is incredibly special.

 Getting here: you can train to Llandovery, from where the owners will collect you, but you’ll likely want to drive here and have a car/bikes to explore.